WeblateOrg/weblate/docs/faq.rst

     msgmerge -U locale/cs/LC_MESSAGES/django.mo locale/django.pot

-In case you can want to do the update automatically, you can add custom script to handle this to :setting:`POST_UPDATE_SCRIPTS` and enable it in the :ref:`component`.
+In case you want to do the update automatically, you can add a custom script to handle this to :setting:`POST_UPDATE_SCRIPTS` and enable it in the :ref:`component`.